mahboobmonnamd/system-setup/readme.md

 ## Finder
 - CMD+SHIFT+. to show hidden folders
 - Finder -> Settings
-  - Change "New Finder windows show:", from "Recents" to "Developer" Folder.
   - In Sidebar,
       1. Remove unwanted folders from the sidebar. (recent airdrop applications)
       2. ADD/Have (Airdrop, Home, Developer)